rat-v/Host-Based-Security/Intro to Active Directory.md

 with settings and features to learn more.

 ## Skills Learned
+Creating Organizational Units and users in Active Directory Setting and updating domain-wide password policies Setting up logon/logoff scripts in Active Directory Assigning home folders for users and ensuring they are only accessible to the respective user Managing folder permissions and inheritance settings

-## Creating an Organizational Unit and Users
+## Creating an Organizational Unit

 Seems pretty trivial to create an OU and user, I can create an OU called "Minecraft" and a user called "creeper" just by using simple right click